 Finding the Best Places to Retire Since 2006!

-Overview: In the southern corner of South Dakota, on the southern edge of the Black Hills National Forest, the pretty little hamlet of Hot Springs makes its home.
-It is an unassuming resort town, known for its healing mineral hot springs.
-It is also the gateway to the Black Hills and Wind Cave National Park.
+In the southwestern corner of South Dakota, on the southern edge of the Black Hills National Forest, the pretty little hamlet of Hot Springs makes its home.
+It is an unassuming resort town, known for its healing mineral hot springs, and it is the gateway to the Black Hills and Wind Cave National Park.

 As a result, Hot Springs is a popular place with tourists.
 Anthropologists also come to visit wooly mammoth remains at the nearby Mammoth Site.
 The downtown has shops, restaurants, bookstores, galleries and government offices, many housed in century-old sandstone structures.
 In fact, the National Trust for Historic Preservation has named Hot Springs a Distinctive Destination for its numerous historic buildings.
 Residents enjoy several annual art events and music festivals, and wild mustangs roam freely at the Black Hills Wild Horse Sanctuary.
 There is one golf course, and nearby Angostura Reservoir is the go-to place for hiking, fishing and boating.